skarlekar/smart-quora/README.md

 **Access Control** - Access Control provides declarative access control over the elements of the domain model.
 By defining ACL rules you can determine which users/roles are permitted to create, read, update or delete elements in a business network's domain model.

 ## SmartQuora Domain Model
-Now that we have an understanding of the cop
+Now that we have an understanding of the components that make up a Hyperledger BNA, let us take a look at the components of the SmartQuora BNA.
+The foll